 Stone & Violet Elder Futhark Set

-While it is best to create your own special Rune set, I realize that not everyone has the means to do so, so I created these pieces with love and light, positive energy and nothing but wonderful intentions for those who are looking for that special pre-made set.
-Stained in a dark walnut shade for engraving contrast and packaged in a Muslin drawstring pouch.
-This set has been crafted to display nicely within our three-compartment boxes.
+While it is ideal to create your own special Rune set, I realize that not everyone has the means to do so, so I created these pieces with love and light, positive energy and nothing but wonderful intentions for those who are looking for a special pre-made set.